XPlatform-Consulting/vantage/README.md

 ### vantage_flip [bin/vantage_flip]

 #### Description
-  A utility to submit a new transcode (flip) job to Vantage
+  A utility to submit a new transcode (flip) job to Vantage using the Action SDK Flip action

 #### Usage
     Usage: vantage_flip [options]